Huski-Git/3DMark-Score/README.md

 ## Count Vectorising

 Count vectorising is a method in which we convert word in a row into values instead so we know how many times a particular word has come up in a given PC build.
 I noticed that Nvidia and Intel were coming up the most frequently, the businesses that currently dominate their respective markets.
-However, as of 2019, I am aware that AMD are starting to take over Intel and may start to see more AMD CPUs over next decade.
+However, as of 2019, I am aware that AMD are starting to become more popular and may start to see more AMD CPUs over next decade.

 ## Modelling